AlexLangdon/TodoNg2/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.25.5.

+## Setup
+Run `npm install` inside the repository to download the necessary packages

 ## Development server
 Run `ng serve` for a frontend dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.